ClonyPDF home

 What Passport Photo Maker Checks for Background Colour

-Unlike a print shop that hands you a photo and leaves you to guess, Passport Photo Maker runs a dedicated background analysis on every upload.
-Specifically for background colour compliance, it checks:
+Unlike a print shop that hands you a photo and leaves you to guess, Passport Photo Maker runs a background analysis on every upload.
+Specifically for background compliance, it assesses:

 This removes the guesswork that sends people back to a chemist or post office for a second attempt.
-Once your background is confirmed compliant, you can download a print-ready sheet or a digital file sized to your country's passport portal — no Photoshop, no manual cropping.
+Once your background passes, you can download a print-ready sheet or a digital file sized to your country's portal — no Photoshop, no manual cropping.
+Framing and head size are checked separately; see the crop guide and face size requirements.

 What Are the Passport Photo Background Color Rules?

 The specific shade varies by country, but the rationale is consistent: biometric facial recognition systems used at border control need to isolate the face from its surroundings reliably.
-A background that is too dark, unevenly lit, or visually complex interferes with automated face-boundary detection.
-Plain white or light backgrounds maximise contrast between the subject's face and the background, allowing detection algorithms to run accurately.
+A background that is too dark, unevenly lit or visually complex interferes with automated face-boundary detection.
+Plain light backgrounds maximise contrast between the subject's face and the background, allowing detection algorithms to run accurately.

 Background TypeStatusNotes

-Plain off-white (very light, uniform) ✓ Accepted Accepted by US, Australia; verify for your country
+Plain off-white (very light, uniform) ✓ Accepted Accepted by US, Australia, Germany, New Zealand; verify for your country

-Plain light grey ✓ UK only Explicitly permitted by HMPO; not accepted for US, Canada, or most Schengen applications
+Plain light grey ✓ Country-dependent Permitted by the UK, Germany, Australia and New Zealand; not accepted for US, Canadian or Indian applications

 Plain cream or very pale warm-white ✓ Usually accepted Borderline — accepted if the deviation from white is minor; rejected if clearly cream or yellow-tinted

-White background with shadow across it ✗ Rejected Creates visible gradient — hard rejection
+White background with shadow across it ✗ Rejected Creates a visible gradient — hard rejection everywhere

-Light blue, pale green, or any tinted background ✗ Rejected Rejected by all authorities — background must be neutral
+Light blue, pale green or any tinted background ✗ Rejected Rejected wherever a neutral background is specified

 Patterned wallpaper or textured wall ✗ Rejected Any visible texture or pattern is a hard rejection